needle-mirror/com.unity.collections/Documentation~/allocator-rewindable.md

 * Add an entry in the global allocator table to register the allocator
 * Pre-allocate the allocator's first memory block to initialize it.

-You can use the wrapper [`AllocatorHelper`](xref:Unity.Collections.AllocatorHelper`1) to help create a rewindable allocator.
-The following are examples show how to declare and create a rewindable allocator.
+You can use the wrapper [`AllocatorHelper`](xref:Unity.Collections.AllocatorHelper`1) to create a rewindable allocator.

-The following example shows how to declare and create a rewindable allocator:
+The following example declares and creates a rewindable allocator:

 ```c#
 // Example user structure